Bubz43/ep2e/README.md

 ## WIP

 The system is a work in progress.
-It is largely stable, but there rough edges and unfinished features.
+It is largely stable, but there are rough edges and unfinished features.
 It is foundry 0.8.x compatible.
 Discoverability of features is sometimes a bit lacking, and a [discord](https://discord.gg/zs4jMnFqjx) server is available if you have any questions or want to talk with other users of the system.

 ### Notable missing features